 If needed, you could introduce a policy that requires all employees to use a certain number of PTO days consecutively.
 Or if you really want to make work-life balance a priority, you could even introduce an unlimited vacation policy like Netflix and Virgin have done.

-The bottom line is if you push unwilling employees into leadership positions, you’re going to lose them.
+The bottom line is if you push unwilling employees who don’t want to be a manager into leadership positions, you’re going to lose them.
 It’s a motivational issue.

 But keeping them where they are is not always a bad thing, either.

 For many employees, being accountable for just their own work is plenty of responsibility.
 And all companies need talented workers with highly specific skills.
 They can be just as valuable as managers.

 On top of that, as organizations become flatter and opportunities for promotion become more limited, it’s advantageous to have loyal employees who are content with their roles.

 So when you have good communication with your employees, maintain a healthy work-life culture, and respect their motivations and their choice to pursue leadership opportunities (or not), you’re setting everyone up for optimal productivity and engagement.